 Our operations have consumed substantial amounts of cash since inception.
-From our inception to March 31, 2024, we have an accumulated deficit of \$2.1 billion.
+From our inception to September 30, 2024, we have an accumulated deficit of \$2.3 billion.
 In addition, our research and development and our operating costs have also been substantial and are expected to increase.
 For example, in October 2018, we closed an underwritten public offering of our common stock.
 The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were \$236.7 million.
 In June 2020, we closed another underwritten offering of our common stock.
 The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were \$567.0 million.
 In July 2023, we closed another underwritten offering of our common stock.
 The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were \$161.5 million.
-In February 2021, we entered into an open market sale agreement, or the 2021 Sale Agreement, with Jefferies LLC, or Jefferies, which provided for the sale of up to \$350.0 million of our common stock from time to time, which was subsequently increased to \$500.0 million in November the sale of up to \$450.0 million of our common stock from time to time.
+In February 2021, we entered into an open market sale agreement, or the 2021 Sale Agreement, with Jefferies LLC, or Jefferies, which provided for the sale of up to \$350.0 million of our common stock from time to time, which was subsequently increased to \$500.0 million in November 2022 upon the execution of an updated open market sale agreement, or the 2022 Sale Agreement, with Jefferies.
+In June 2023, we entered into a new open market sale agreement, or the 2023 Sale Agreement, with Jefferies, which superseded the 2022 Sale Agreement and provided for the sale of up to \$450.0 million of our common stock from time to time.
 In February 2024, we closed another underwritten offering of our common stock.
-The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were approximately \$197.4 million.
-As of March 31, 2024, we had \$362.6 million in cash, cash equivalents, investments, and restricted cash (\$134.2 million of cash and cash equivalents, \$222.0 million in short-term investments, and restricted cash of \$6.4 million).
+The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were \$197.4 million.
+As of September 30, 2024, we had \$403.8 million in cash, cash equivalents, investments, and restricted cash (\$164.2 million of cash and cash equivalents, \$233.3 million in short-term investments, and restricted cash of \$6.4 million).